 Researchers and mental health professionals don’t know a lot about what causes or triggers the symptoms of traditional and harm OCD, but there are theories based on observable and recorded common factors.3

-Common factors that may lead to, trigger, or be associated with harm OCD include the following:4
+Common factors that may lead to, trigger, or be associated with harm OCD include:4

 - Family history of OCD